Krasjet/pdf.tocgen/README.md

 "Level 1 heading 2" 5 380.78875732421875
 ```

-`pdftocio` can understand the vertical position in the file to generate table
+`pdftocio` can understand the vertical position in the output to generate table
 of contents entries that link to the exact position of the heading, instead of
 the top of the page.